Skip to main content

 import { ConvexProvider, ConvexReactClient } from "convex/react";

-const deploymentURL = process.env.REACT_APP_CONVEX_URL;
+const deploymentURL = import.meta.env.VITE_CONVEX_URL;

 const convex = new ConvexReactClient(deploymentURL);